This course is about finding your way around the EMR.

 This example screenshot shows the Patient tab, but the answer is the same no matter on which screen you start.

-How to Document a Patient's Exam
+How to Review a Patient's Clinical Documentation

-Understanding how patient demographics display in Accuro
+Understanding how patient demographics display in Accuro (copy)

 In Accuro, once you look up a patient, they are "loaded" or "in context".
 That patient is still "in context", or "loaded" even if you switch screens.
 How do you know if a patient is in context or loaded?